FOENIXFIRE/EinfuehrungInDieDigitaleBildverarbeitung/README.md

 - [Links and Resources](#links-and-resources)

 ## Getting started
+You need to have [MATLAB](https://de.mathworks.com/products/matlab.html "MathWorks Website") installed on your computer.
+Then follow the following steps

+### Install
+* Clone this repository or download the files
+* Setup MATLAB with the files in your working directory
+    * Make sure that you have the folders **VideoFiles** and **logos**
+    * For this to work you also need to setup an additional folder called **Frames**
+        * *NOTE:* the F must be a captial F and not a small f

 ## Built with
 This project was realised using a software called 'MATLAB'.
 Beware that